optimalisatie/react-jsx-html-comments/README.md

 You can read more about Web Components at [www.webcomponents.org](http://webcomponents.org/) and [facebook.github.io/react/docs/webcomponents.html](https://facebook.github.io/react/docs/webcomponents.html).

 Include the following javascript in your application to enable the `<react-comment>` Web Component.
-You can rename the component, e.g. `<c>`.

 ```javascript
 /**